 - I love ruins and abandoned houses.

-If your question is work-related (i.e. you want me to speak at your event) send an email to sole (at] mozilla.com, otherwise...
+If you have work-related questions (i.e. with regards to me speaking at your event), send an email to sole (at] mozilla.com

 If you're looking for Soledad Penadés, Doctor in Chemistry, look here instead.